microchip-pic-avr-examples/avr128da48-phase-sequence-detection-of-ac-supply-studio/README.md

 * Serial Port (Baud Rate – 230400)
 * Graph
 * Custom Dashboard (Custom Dashboard file is given for the demonstration)
--	Element Label
+  * Element Label
--	Element Signal
+  * Element Signal
--	Radio Group
+  * Radio Group
 * Data Streamer (Data Streamer file is given for the demonstration)

 Refer Data Visualizer User Guide for more information about <a href="http://ww1.microchip.com/downloads/Secure/en/DeviceDoc/40001903B.pdf" rel="nofollow">Data Visualizer.

 The demo uses an emulated three-phase AC supply to showcase the essential features of the application.
 To emulate the AC power supply three waveform clicks are used in the application.

-**The following steps explains the procedure for demonstration after the demonstration setup is ready:**
-1. Configure serial port for communication with the Curiosity nano board.
-2. Configure data streamer for interfacing Graph window and Dashboard window with the serial port control panel.
-Data streamer configuration **(data-streamer-config.txt)** file is available in example firmware folder.
-3. Configure Graph window for displaying the emulated three phase supply AC waveforms, generated by the waveform clicks.
-4. Configure custom dashboard window to display the output and to receive user inputs.
-Custom dashboard **(custom-dashboard-config)** design file is available in example firmware folder.
+## DashBoard User Inputs and Output Indicators

-5. The Blue labeled elements on custom dashboard are Inputs and Red labeled elements are Outputs.
+The Data Visualizer custom dashboard is customized for this application, user input and output elements are listed below:

-**User inputs**
+### User inputs

 -	Recover three-phase supply from faults
 -	Insert phase loss fault on L1 phase
 -	Insert phase loss fault on L2 phase
 -	Insert phase loss fault on L3 phase
 -	Insert phase reversal (PR) fault

-**Application Output Indicators**
+### Application Output Indicators

 -	Phase reversal status indicator
 -	Phase loss status indicator
 -	L1 Vrms, L2 Vrms, and L3 Vrms values
 -	Operating Freq (Hz)

+Figure 2 shows the Data Visualizer custom dashboard and input,output elements.

+## Demo Operation

+1. Configure serial port for communication with the Curiosity nano board.
+2. Configure data streamer for interfacing Graph window and Dashboard window with the serial port control panel.
+Data streamer configuration **(data-streamer-config.txt)** file is available in example firmware folder.
+3. Configure Graph window for displaying the emulated three phase supply AC waveforms, generated by the waveform clicks.
+4. Configure custom dashboard window to display the output and to receive user inputs.
+Custom dashboard **(custom-dashboard-config)** design file is available in example firmware folder.
+5. The Blue labeled elements on custom dashboard are Inputs and Red labeled elements are Outputs.
 6. Connect the hardware and prepare demonstrator setup as per the instructions provided in Demonstration setup section.
 7. Click Serial Port Control Panel Connect button.
 8. Using push button (SW0) on the curiosity nano board select appropriate frequency for the three-phase signal.
 The selected frequency is displayed on the custom dashboard window.